mountaineerbr/shellChatGPT/man/README.md

 The *options -ccwz* may be combined to have voice recording input and synthesised voice output, specially nice with chat modes.
-When setting *flag -w*, or *flag -z*, the first positional paramenters are read as whisper, or tts options.
-When setting both *flags -wz*, add a double hyphen to set first whisper and then tts options.
+When setting *flag -w*, or *flag -z*, the first positional paramenters are read as whisper, or tts arguments.
+When setting both *flags -wz*, add a double hyphen to set first whisper, and then tts arguments.

-Set chat mode, plus whisper language and prompt, and the tts voice
+Set chat mode, plus whisper language and prompt, and the tts voice option argument:
-option:

     chatgpt.sh -ccwz  en 'whisper prompt'  --  nova